Our story

 The team behind the network

-Jean-Marc is the driving force behind Vélo-Transit, but he is not building it alone.
-He is supported by a dedicated team, each bringing their expertise to help grow the network and support the organizations that believe in its vision.
+Jean-Marc Blais is the driving force behind Vélo-Transit, but he is not alone.
+He is supported by a dedicated team, with each member applying their unique expertise to help grow the network and support the organizations that believe in its vision.

 Ready to join the movement?

-The transition to more active mobility does not rely on a single solution.
-It is built through a series of concrete decisions.
-Bike parking is one of them.
+The transition to more active mobility does not rest on a single solution, but on a series of concrete decisions.